Mark-Thiel/hello-world/README.md

 # hello-world
-This is me learning the very basic of GitHub.
+This is me learning the basics of GitHub.